Huntsville, Alabama: Early history

-Incorporation

 In 1811, Huntsville became the first incorporated town in what is now Alabama.
 However, the recognized "founding" year of the city is 1805, the year of John Hunt's arrival.
 David Wade settled in Huntsville in 1817.
 He built the David Wade House on the north side of what is now Bob Wade Lane (Robert B. Wade was David's grandson), just east of Mt.
 Lebanon Road.
-It had six rough Doric columns on the portico.

-During the Great Depression, the Wade House was measured as part of the Historic American Buildings Survey (HABS) for preservation of historic buildings in the government's Archive.
-It was photographed by Frances Benjamin Johnston for the project, which was part of the Roosevelt administration's programs to hire workers during this critical period.
-The HABS project put architects, draftsmen, and photographers to work to create an inventory of documentation and photographs of significant properties across the country.
-The Wade house had already been abandoned for years and was considerably deteriorated.
-It was torn down in 1952.
-Today only the antebellum smokehouse survives on the property.

 Emerging industries

 Huntsville's initial growth was based on wealth generated by the sale of cotton from plantations, for which there was international demand, and trade associated with railroad industries.
 Many wealthy planters moved into the area from Virginia, Georgia, and the Carolinas to develop new cotton plantations.
 The invention of the cotton gin in the late eighteenth century meant that uplands areas could be profitably cultivated with short-staple cotton, which could be grown in a much larger area than the long-staple cotton of the Sea Islands and Low Country.
+The increased use of cotton meant an increased use of slave labor throughout the South as well.

+Like the rest of Alabama, Huntsville was involved in the slave trade.
+Slaves worked in factories and on cotton plantations.
+Many cotton mills in the area relied on slave labor, most notably the Bell Factory, where slaves ran textile machinery.
+The factory was known throughout Alabama for its high levels of production.
+Cotton mills grew Huntsville and the South's economies greatly, becoming 60% of all U.S. exports and connecting Huntsville to major cotton markets in Nashville, Memphis, and New Orleans.
+An 1822 census showed that out of the 1,300 inhabitants of Huntsville, 448 were slaves, making up 36% of the city's population.

 In 1819, Huntsville hosted a constitutional convention in Walker Allen's large cabinet-making shop.
 The 44 delegates wrote a constitution for the new state of Alabama.
 In accordance with the new state constitution, Huntsville became Alabama's first capital when the state was admitted to the Union.
 This was a temporary designation for one legislative session only.
 The capital was moved to more central cities in the state; to Cahaba, then to Tuscaloosa, and finally to Montgomery.

 In 1855, the Memphis and Charleston Railroad was constructed through Huntsville, becoming the first railway to link the Atlantic seacoast with the lower Mississippi River.